15 Of The Best Day Trips From Charleston SC

 Nature lovers should not miss the astonishing biodiversity in Congaree National Park.
 It’s the only National Park in South Carolina, and it boasts one of the largest expanses of old-growth bottomland hardwood forests in the southeast and the largest concentrations of champion trees.

+You can try one of the popular easy hikes in Congaree National Park or take up kayaking or canoeing through the wilderness.
 The Boardwalk Loop trail allows you to stroll past mesmerizing sites of wet woodlands.
 The Cedar Creek Canoe trail is a 15-mile paddling excursion through the forest.

-For limited evenings in the late spring you can view the synchronous fireflies.
+For limited evenings in the late spring, you can view the synchronous fireflies.
 But if you want to participate in this experience you will need to enter the lottery through the National Park Service.

 Savannah